-Jaco Boshoff has been involved in the Museum world and Archaeology since 1988.
-He has participated in several excavations on land and underwater.
-He has a Masters degree in Archaeology as well as Post Grad diploma in Museology.
-He has been employed as Curator Scientist at Iziko Museums of South Africa, since 1991, and oversees the Maritime Archaeology and Historical Archaeology collections.
+Jaco Boshoff has been involved in the museum world and archaeology since 1988.
+He has participated in several excavations on land and under water.
+He has a Master’s Degree in Archaeology as well as postgraduate diploma in Museology.
+He has been employed as Curator Scientist at Iziko Museums of South Africa since 1991, and oversees the Maritime Archaeology and Historical Archaeology collections.

-Jaco Boshoff has also worked with the US National Park Service Submerged Resources Center on Sites in Florida including the Biscayne Bay and Dry Tortugas Areas.
+Mr Boshoff has also worked with the United States National Park Service Submerged Resources Center on sites in Florida including the Biscayne Bay and Dry Tortugas Areas.

-A major past research project was the search for the Dutch slave ship Meermin (1766) which was subject of the PBS and History Channel documentary Slave Ship Mutiny.
-He was Principal Investigator of the National Research Foundation funded project, Archaeologies of Antarctica, which investigates seal hunting sites on Marion Island in the Sub-Antarctic.
+A major past research project was the search for the Dutch slave ship Meermin (1766), which was the subject of a PBS and History Channel documentary titled Slave Ship Mutiny.
+Mr Boshoff was principal investigator of the National Research Foundation-funded project Archaeologies of Antarctica, which investigates seal hunting sites on Marion Island in the sub-Antarctic.

-His main project is the Slave Wrecks project of which he is a co-originator.
-This international project includes partner institutions in the USA like the Smithsonian’s National Museum of African American History and Culture, George Washington University, Dive With a Purpose and the US National Park Service.
-Research and field work for this project takes place in the USA, South Africa, Mozambique, Senegal and Brazil.
-As part of this international project, he is the Co- Principal Investigator on the wreck of the Portuguese slaver Saõ Jose that wrecked in Clifton South Africa in December 1794.
+His main project is the Slave Wrecks project, of which he is a co-originator.
+This international project includes partner institutions in the US, such as the Smithsonian’s National Museum of African American History and Culture, George Washington University, Dive With a Purpose and the US National Park Service.
+Research and field work for this project takes place in the US, South Africa, Mozambique, Senegal and Brazil.
+As part of this international project, he is the co-principal investigator on the wreck of the Portuguese slaver Saõ Jose that wrecked at Clifton, South Africa, in December 1794.